tcltk/tcllib/embedded/md/tcllib/files/modules/math/math.md

   - <a name='9'></a>__::math::sigma__ *value* *value* ?*value \.\.\.*?

-    Return the population standard deviation of two or more numeric values\.
+    Return the sample standard deviation of two or more numeric values\.

   - <a name='10'></a>__::math::stats__ *value* *value* ?*value \.\.\.*?